PijusZl/VU-OOP/Game/README.md

     1. While the editor is opened, you can choose a tile you want to place
     2. To stop placing tiles press E to cancel or R to reopen editor menu

+There are a total of 3 levels to complete. **Reach a sign to complete a level**